charan32/car-rental/readme.md

 git clone https://charanjana@bitbucket.org/charanjana/car-rental.git

 -RUNNING the Applicaton
-after successfully cloning the application,Navigate to the project file and execute following commands.
+After successfully cloning the application.
+-Navigate to the project file and execute following commands.

  -npm install
  this will install necessary node modules